01taylop/encapsulated-css-loader/README.md

 ## Motivation

-In micro-frontend architectures, different teams develop and deploy modules that render on the same page.
-This can cause CSS rules to unintentionally impact other modules. `encapsulated-css-loader` solves this by encapsulating CSS within a unique class name, ensuring style isolation.

-This loader is ideal for a decentralised build process, using something unique to the module (e.g., repository name) as the encapsulation class name.
-When rendering the module, apply the same unique class name to ensure that CSS rules are scoped correctly.

-While there are other solutions, such as [CSS Modules](https://css-tricks.com/css-modules-part-1-need/), there is no guarantee how teams will build and develop their modules.
-Therefore encapsulating CSS at the highest level - in the Webpack configuration - was considered the fastest, safest, and more robust solution.
+When multiple teams or modules contribute styles to the same application, CSS rules can unintentionally conflict with each other.
+The global nature of CSS means that styles from one module can leak into others, causing visual bugs that are difficult to trace and fix.

+Encapsulated CSS Loader solves this by automatically wrapping all CSS rules with a unique class name, ensuring complete style isolation between modules.
+This approach works regardless of how teams structure their code or build processes, providing a robust solution for preventing CSS conflicts at the Webpack level.

 ## Example